milosh-sp/milosh-sp/README.md

 &nbsp;

 I enjoy architecting React projects and simplifying any codebase.
 My experience also consists of **system design** as well.
 When I write code, I heavily borrow elements from functional programming, especially writing pure functions that are easy to test and maintain.

+Most of what I build day to day is under NDA, so the repos here are earlier and personal work rather than current output.
+I currently have two private projects in progress and can share access on request.
 </details>

 <details>